bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: Frontier models become "almost as good as top human experts at research engineering."
 Research speed triples.
 The most capable models could theoretically survive autonomously if they escaped containment.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on technical capability:**

 1. **The Compliance Crunch** (35%): The Kowalski Act's requirements prove far more burdensome than expected.
 AI companies slash R&D to fund compliance teams.
 Development slows dramatically—and the underground fills the gap.

-2. **The Second Death** (35%): Another AI-attributed fatality, this time from the underground.
-An unregulated AI companion, accessed by a desperate teenager locked out of compliant services.
+2. **The Second Death** (40%): Another AI-attributed fatality, this time from the underground.
+A teenager who couldn't get what he needed from compliant services.
 The death reignites the debate: did regulation cause this, or prevent worse?

-3. **The Whistleblower** (30%): A senior Anthropic safety researcher goes public with claims that the company knew its systems had dangerous failure modes and deployed anyway.
+3. **The Whistleblower** (25%): A senior Anthropic safety researcher goes public with claims that the company knew its systems had dangerous failure modes and deployed anyway.
 The documents are damning.
 Trust in "responsible AI" collapses.

 **>>> SELECTED: The Second Death**